2020 StrongBodies Wisconsin Trainings

-Professionals and community leaders working or interested in the fields of public health, nutrition and exercise or wellness should attend.
-Participants should be in good physical health and be able to collaborate with local agencies or organizations to provide StrongBodies – StrongWomen™ program in their community.
+Professionals and community leaders working or interested in the fields of public health, nutrition and exercise, or wellness should attend.
+Participants should be in good physical health and be able to collaborate with local agencies or organizations to provide StrongBodies in their community.

-To be eligible for a workshop in the StrongBodies Strength Training Program, YOU MUST:
+To be eligible to be trained in the StrongBodies Strength Training Program, YOU MUST:

 - Be actively strength training.
 Being physically active in general is, of course, important.
 But, the expectation is that you are very familiar with lifting weights and are personally committed to and regularly practicing the behavior.
 This is a mandatory criteria for eligibility.

 - Have a firm commitment to starting a program in your community.
 This training is to teach you how to lead a StrongBodies Strength Training class, and should not be attended simply for informational/personal purposes.

 Sites Appropriate to Run a StrongBodies Strength Training Program Include:

 Senior centers, hospital outpatient centers, extension offices, offices on aging, aging and disability resource centers (ADRC), assisted living facilities, independent retirement communities, community fitness centers with a large population of older adults, places of worship, and other places where older adults convene.

 Below are the experience and qualifications that are optimal for becoming a Program Leader and running the program safely and effectively.

 - Experience in providing exercise instruction in a fitness center, community setting, outpatient hospital setting, or as a personal trainer.

 - Educational background in exercise or some aspect of public health.
 The appropriate educational background might include medicine, nursing, nutrition, exercise physiology, occupational/physical therapy, massage therapy, or community/public health.